- 1 Top 7 Best Cleaning Cloths Compared

 How We Decided

 We looked for the best cleaning cloth options with the most versatile features – durable cloths fit for all kinds of cleaning tasks.
-Microfiber was easily the best material for the job, but we needed to take a look at just what kind of microfiber cloths performed the best.
+Microfiber was easily the best material for the job, seen as microfiber towels are more eco-friendlier than paper towels, but we needed to take a look at just what kind of microfiber cloths performed the best.

 To start, we looked for cloths that could absorb as much liquid as possible.
 Microfiber is naturally good at absorbing, but blends that include less polyester are usually the best, so we focused on those.
 We also preferred to see cloths with well-defined or reinforced edges that can resist fraying more easily.
 The toughest cloths generally include materials like nylon that are more resistant to tearing, too.